alifradi/Dynamic-Pricing-app/README.md

 ---

-# Mathematical Approach & Core Formulas (2024 Update)
+# Mathematical Approach & Core Formulas

 This project uses a multi-objective, simulation-driven approach for hotel offer ranking and market analysis.
 Below are the core formulas and their roles in the backend and UI.